nima-z/High-Low-js/README.md

 # High-Low-js

-it is not completed yet!!!!!!!!

 Game "High Low" based on js

+Almost Completed!

+In this game you have to guess the value of next card. as you know in most of card games, the 'Ace' card  has the higher value and the '2' card has the lower.

+Remember it, when you guess a wrong value, you will lose and game will start over again.